Stanley Tang

 Stanley Wei Rui Tang (汤玮锐 (湯瑋銳, Tāng Wěi Ruì), born 1992) is a Hong Kong-American billionaire tech entrepreneur.
-He is best known as the co-founder and Chief Product Officer at DoorDash, which he started along with Tony Xu, Andy Fang and Evan Moore in 2013.
+He is best known as the Co-Founder and Chief Product Officer at DoorDash, which he started along with Tony Xu, Andy Fang and Evan Moore in 2013.

-DoorDash had its IPO in December 2020 making Tang's net worth an estimated $2.2 billion as of December 2020.
+DoorDash had its IPO in December 2020, making Tang's net worth an estimated $2.2 billion at the time.

 Personal life

-Tang has a bachelor's degree in computer science from Stanford University.
-He grew up in Hong Kong, attending King George V School, and now resides in San Francisco, California.
+Tang was born in Japan and grew up in Hong Kong and has a Bachelor of Science degree in Computer Science from Stanford University.

 In 2023, he married Gloria Zhu, whom he met in San Francisco in 2015.